uptouplaksh/Algo-DS-Hub-for-Hacktoberfest/CONTRIBUTING.md

     * In the description, link to the issue you are solving by writing `Closes #issue-number`.
     * Submit the PR!

-Thank you for your contribution!
-We will review it as soon as possible.
+## Review Process

+Please note that the project maintainer (@YourUsername) will be automatically added as a reviewer to all pull requests.
+We will do our best to review your contribution within 48 hours.
+Thank you for your patience!